-Cash Equivalents
+Cash and Cash Equivalents

 The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
 At times, cash held by financial institutions may exceed federally insured limits.
-We have not historically sustained losses on our cash balances in excess of federally insured limits.
-Cash equivalents at December 31, 2011 and 2010 consisted primarily of money market mutual funds and overnight bank deposits.
+The Company has not historically sustained losses on our cash balances in excess of federally insured limits.
+Cash equivalents at December 31, 2012 and December 31, 2011 consisted primarily of money market mutual funds and overnight bank deposits.